FlyAboveGrass/note/英语/文章/文章副本/Can RFK Jr make America's diet healthy again?.md

 The former FDA official said several food ==dyes,== including Red No. 3 - which is banned in California - should also be blocked by the US government because of concerns about ====carcinogens==.

 The FDA has pushed back on Kennedy’s claim that the US allows thousands of ====additives==== that are banned in the European Union.
-A spokesperson said it was necessary "to dig deeper and understand the context behind the numbers" when comparing regulations in the US and EU, which use different methodologies.
+A spokesperson said it was necessary "to dig deeper and understand the context behind the numbers" when comparing regulations in the US and EU, which use different ==methodologies==.

 But public health ====experts==== and former officials said ====a number of==== Kennedy’s goals were not ====worthwhile==== - and in some cases, harmful.